Jensbol/NovoLibrary/README.md

 # NovoLibrary

-NovoLibrary is a library management system offering core features such as managing book inventory, handling member data, and processing book borrow and return transactions.
+NovoLibrary is a library management system offering core features such as managing book inventory, handling member data, and processing transaction of borrowing and returning them.

 ## Getting Started